yang170/SendAny/conf/README.md

-Run copnfigs from the project root folder
+Run configs from the project root folder